Food

 How I prepare our garden breakfasts

 This is about making a meal that you’ll want to make every day because it’s so easy, quick, and delicious.
-So the key word when you’re out with your basket, gathering, is tender.
+So the key word when you’re filling your shirt front or your basket is tender.

-If it will take more than a few minutes to soften in a pan of hot oil, you should still put it in your basket (I’ll say why in the next section), but when you get to the kitchen put it aside for a different meal.
+If it will take more than a few minutes to soften in a pan of hot oil, you should still put it in your basket, but when you get to the kitchen put it aside for a different meal.

 Back to the tender things.
 Chop them roughly and in the order you’ll be cooking them.
 Dense things like green beans or baby chokos first; deeply nutritious but tougher, more bitter greens like dandelion greens, nettle tips, yarrow tips, and sweet potato tips next; then your quick-cooking tropical spinaches, and finally the delicate things like flowers or chickweed that you will stir in right before serving.